 It's the end of your 2-week New Zealand road trip, and time to head home.
 Since Christchurch is one of the larger cities in New Zealand and has an international airport, it's easy to drop off your rental car or campervan here and then catch a flight.
 You'll probably fly back to Auckland before connecting out of the country.

 Be prepared, though, that you'll already be adding things to your “next time” list before your plane even takes off!
+One New Zealand trip is never enough.

 Don't forget you can get a printable version of this itinerary (with a packing checklist) here!